What are blood alcohol levels?

 - Number of standard drinks.
 For more on what classifies a standard drink, read on.

-The human liver can process about one drink per hour, and blood alcohol levels are based off a standard drink.
+The human liver can process about one drink per hour, and blood levels of alcohol in blood levels are based off a standard drink.

 What classifies one standard drink?